13 Awesome free things to do in Lisbon!

 Let’s be honest, travelling to a new city can be overwhelming!
 You may wonder what sights you should explore or which activities to go check out.
 And with so much to discover, it could all end up costing even the most seasoned traveller a pretty penny.

+We love saving money when travelling through Portugal, and this Lisbon attractions definitely helps with that!
 We stumbled upon this ‘hidden’ gem one happy Sunday morning and we’re really glad we did!

 If you are a nature lover like us, then this is a must see when travelling to Lisbon.
 It’s still pretty hidden from the throngs of tourists that visit Lisbon annually and you can easily spend an entire Sunday morning just wandering through the various sections which includes Estufa Quente (hot greenhouse) and Estufa Doce (sweet greenhouse).

 Entry is free of charge on a Sunday & Holidays until 14:00 pm.
 If you have a Lisboa Card then entry is also free of charge.
 Normally visits costs €3.10 per adult and €2.33 for children (6 to 18 years).

 2. Visit the Calouste Gulbenkian Museum at no cost